-This chapter describes three case studies conducted in urban juvenile courts.
-The case studies analyzed delinquency case processing practices in each jurisdiction and examined the extent to which processing delays affected day-to-day court operations.
+Qualitative case studies were conducted by the Delays in Juvenile Justice Sanctions Project in three urban juvenile court jurisdictions.
+The case studies analyzed delinquency case processing practices in each jurisdiction and explored the extent to which processing delays affected day-to-day court operations.

-The three jurisdictions were Baltimore City, Maryland (which is distinct from Baltimore County), Cuyahoga County, Ohio (including the City of Cleveland), and Maricopa County, Arizona (including the City of Phoenix).
+The three jurisdictions chosen by the project were Baltimore City, Maryland (which is distinct from Baltimore County), Cuyahoga County, Ohio (including the City of Cleveland), and Maricopa County, Arizona (including the City of Phoenix).